Sphynx cat owner (Luna, Pierre, and Lucy) and author of the Sphynx Cat Site, Sphynx Cat Blog, and Sphynx cat book.

-The Hairless Cat
+Sphynx Cat: The Hairless Cat

 I own three Sphynx cats and am a huge fan of the breed.
 They are friendly, energetic, and playful pets.
 They're good with children and other animals, and, despite their strange appearance, they make warm and adorable cuddle buddies.
-However, many people don't know what they're getting into when they decide to get a Sphynx, which ironically need more care than most cats because of their hairlessness.
+However, many people don't know what they're getting into when they decide to get a Sphynx, which ironically needs more care than most cats because of its hairlessness.

 Before you decide to buy your hairless companion, make sure you do your research!
-These cats are incredibly loving, and will greet you at the door and sleep on your lap, but they also need a lot of companionship and regular grooming, which makes them higher maintenance than most cat breeds.
+These cats are incredibly loving and will greet you at the door and sleep on your lap, but they also need a lot of companionship and regular grooming, which makes them higher maintenance than most cat breeds.

 Sphynx Cat Care

 If you have a Sphynx, be prepared to groom it at least once a week.
-"What?"
-You say, "But it's hairless, why does it need grooming?"
+"What?" you say, "But it's hairless; why does it need grooming?"
 In fact, Sphynxes groom themselves as often as regular cats, but since they don't have enough fur to absorb the oil secreted by their skin or their saliva, grooming leaves a sticky, sometimes crusty residue of oil, sweat, and spit on their skin.

 A Sphynx cat needs a bath at least once a week, and preferably in a medicated pet shampoo like Malaseb to ensure any bacteria or other nasties are killed during the bath.
 Most cats of this breed have been acclimated to regular baths by their breeder, which you can see in all the cat videos of hairless kitties happily playing in the bath.

 Even with the bathing, your new friend may leave marks on furniture, sheets and your fluffy white towels just out of the drier if they sleep there for any length of time.
-This is because of their oily sweat glands, which can cause reddish brown oil to build up on their skin.
+This is because of their oily sweat glands, which can cause reddish-brown oil to build up on their skin.
 Regular bathing will help, but it will not keep the cats from sweating, so if you cannot deal with the occasional oily brown sweat stain, this may not be the cat for you.

 This wax will block the ear canal if left uncleaned.
 Be prepared to clean the gunk out of their ears with a cotton swab and some ear cleaner a couple of times a week.
-I won't lie to you, it is quite disgusting.
+I won't lie to you—it is quite disgusting.
 If you are totally grossed out by the thought, then do not buy a hairless cat.